 Better midstream decision-making is not an end in itself.
 It is the mechanism through which the financial outcomes that merchandising leaders are accountable for improve — and through which a durable competitive position is built.

 Stronger full-price sell-through.
-When the right products are identified earlier — and committed to with genuine confidence — the assortment reflects more of what consumers are actually ready to respond to.
+When the right products are identified earlier and committed to with genuine confidence, the assortment reflects more of what consumers are actually ready to respond to.
 Products evaluated carefully in the context of the full line, against historical performance and current demand signals, are more likely to resonate.
-Full-price selling windows are captured more completely because the investment behind those products was made with conviction rather than caution.
+Full-price selling windows are captured more completely because investment was made with conviction rather than caution.

 Reduced inventory risk and markdown pressure.
-When early commitment decisions are made with better context — when redundancies are surfaced before development investment is made in them, and when the organization commits more confidently to a better-evaluated set of products — inventory risk declines.
+When commitment decisions are made with better context — when redundancies are surfaced before development investment is behind them, and when the organization commits more confidently to a better-evaluated set of products — inventory risk declines.
 Fewer products enter development that shouldn’t.
 Fewer commitments require markdown recovery later in the season.

 More efficient use of development resources.
 When conviction forms earlier around the right products, development resources are allocated more deliberately.
-Less time and investment is spent on concepts that are later eliminated or significantly redirected.
-More of the organization’s development capacity flows toward products with genuine commercial potential — products that have been evaluated properly and carry the cross-functional conviction required to move through development effectively.
+Less time and capital is spent on concepts that are later eliminated or significantly redirected.
+More of the organization’s development capacity flows toward products with genuine commercial potential — products that have been properly evaluated and carry the cross-functional conviction required to move through development effectively.

 A more commercially capable organization over time.
 The compounding benefit of better midstream decisions is organizational.
 Teams that consistently make earlier, better-supported commitments develop sharper commercial instincts.
-Cross-functional relationships built around shared visibility rather than periodic alignment events become more effective and more trusting over time.
-And the organization’s ability to capture market opportunity — to move quickly and confidently toward the right products before the window closes — improves with each season that better decision-making is practiced.
+Cross-functional relationships built around shared visibility rather than periodic alignment events become more effective and more trusting with each season.
+And the organization’s ability to capture market opportunity — to move quickly and confidently toward the right products before the window closes — improves every time better decision-making is practiced.

 This last point is where the competitive dimension becomes most visible.
-The brands that govern the midstream phase don’t just improve their financial results in a given season.
+The brands that govern the midstream phase don’t just improve their results in a given season.
 They improve their capacity to bring relevant product to market faster — season after season — than the brands that don’t.
 Speed of relevance is the outcome: how quickly the organization closes the decision gap, makes better assortment commitments, and brings what the market actually wants to the point of purchase.
 The fastest to relevant wins.
 Not just the fastest to execute.
-And the brands that build that capability first — by governing the definition, direction, and decision at the midstream phase — are the ones most likely to hold the advantage once they have it.
+And the brands that build that capability first are the ones most likely to hold the advantage once they have it.

 What It Takes to Get There